Lacrymology/states/mongodb/doc/firewall.rst

 Firewall
 ========

-There is 2 way to communicate to a :doc:`index` server, one is native protocol and the other is trough an :ref:`glossary-HTTP` API.
+There is two way to communicate to a :doc:`index` server, one is native protocol and the other is trough an :ref:`glossary-HTTP` API.
 You need to open the following ports to all :doc:`index` clients based on your needs: